build-your-own-internet/byoi/chapters/001-Routing/1.3-internet-chonk/README.md

 In order for our little internet to work, we need a way for the machines on our networks to know how and where to route packets.
 Each router on the network will have a definition of all other networks on the internet and how it can reach machines on those networks.
 Think about it like this.
 When a driver is navigating our interstate highways to try to get from Portland to San Francisco, they're gonna see signs that direct them which lanes of traffic will take them in right direction.
 The driver follows those signs and ends up eventually in the right city.
 Our routers need those same little signs to follow.
 Each router will have a "routing table", which is like a list of all our little signs.
 These routing tables will have entries for how to send packets to each network on our internet.

 We want to create routing tables for each of the routers on the network we have diagramed at the top of this chapter.
 Each router will need to have entries on how to get to networks that the router does not already have a direct connection to.
 And, we need these routing tables to be defined as soon as we boot up our network.
-So, let's define all of the routes that are necessary for router1 and let's add them to the `start-up.sh` file that is run when we `restart` our whole system.
+So, let's define all of the routes that are necessary for router1 and let's add them to the `start-up.sh` file that is run when we `byoi-rebuild` our whole system.

 Based on that diagram, out of the 7 networks we've built, router1 already has interfaces on 3 of them: